Call Us! Button

 How Do I Set Up A Cockatiel’s Cage?

 A cockatiel’s cage should be, at the very least, at least twice her wingspan, or 20″ x 30″ x 30″.
 However, bigger is better.
 Add several perches of different sizes, heights, and materials.
+For more detailed information on selecting and arranging perches, check out our Bird Perches 101 guide.
 Just don’t put them over your feathered friend’s food or water dishes, as droppings will ruin her food.
 For lining, you can use a paper bedding, such as butcher paper or newspaper.
 (Cleaning hack: put a pile of paper sheets down.
 When you’re cleaning, you should only have to remove the top one.)
 Add lots of fun, safe toys.
 Change out toys and perches regularly to keep things fun.

 Location

+Incorporating cockatiel care tips into your routine is vital.
 Choosing the right spot is also important.
-Don’t put Polly near any areas where she will be exposed to drafts, cooking fumes, or any strong vapors or scents.
-A family room or den is usually good.
-If possible, choose a room with a window, so your winged pal can get some natural sunlight.
+Don’t place your cockatiel near any areas where it will be exposed to drafts, cooking fumes, or any strong vapors or scents.
+A family room or den is usually ideal.
+If possible, choose a room with a window, so your feathered friend can enjoy some natural sunlight.

 Diet